orion-rs/orion/README.md

 ### Documentation
 To build the most recent: ```cargo doc --no-deps``` or view [here](https://docs.rs/orion).

-### Tests
+### Tests/Fuzzing
 Unit tests are located in the same file as what is being tested, apart from implementation verification tests - these are in `tests`.
 To run all tests: `cargo test`.

+Fuzzing is done using [cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz).
+Fuzzing targets are located in `fuzz/fuzz_targets`.

 ### Performance
 ```